Audience menu for:

 VA Educational Benefits are not handled through DSS but rather by the Coordinator for APG & Veterans' Services in Financial Aid Office.
 Contact Ms. Janice Cassady by email at email@example.com or phone 443-412-2612.
 If you are interested in receiving academic accommodations for a disability, please follow the procedures for registering with DSIS.

 The accommodation process is an interactive one.
-Consult with your DSIS Advisor if you have questions or concerns about the accommodations or services you believe you are eligible to receive.
-Try to participate fully in the process and exercise all due diligence in ensuring that the DSIS Advisor is aware of your needs.
+Consult with DSIS Staff if you have questions or concerns about the accommodations or services you believe you are eligible to receive.
+Try to participate fully in the process and exercise all due diligence in ensuring that DSIS Staff is aware of your needs.

 DSIS provides for the equitable resolution of complaints by students with disabilities alleging a violation of their rights under the ADA and Section 504 of the Rehabilitation Act.
 Harford Community College has established informal and formal grievance procedures (PDF) to resolve differences regarding disability related accommodations.